 Safe Use and Maintenance of Outdoor Extension Cords

 Even with the right cord, safe practices are crucial.
-Your outdoors extension cord is a temporary power solution, not a substitute for permanent wiring.
+Your outdoor extension cord is a temporary power solution, not a substitute for permanent wiring.

 Essential Safety Practices: